Man in suit holds credit card and types on laptop.

 What to do if you haven’t received a replacement credit card

 If your credit card has expired, but you never received a new card with a new expiration date, you should contact your credit card issuer as soon as possible.
-You can use the phone number on the back of your current card, or log in to your online account or mobile app and contact your issuer for a replacement.
-If you’re a Discover Cardmember, you can talk to a real person from our customer service team any time.1
+You can use the phone number on the back of your current card or log in to your online account or mobile app and contact your issuer for a replacement.

 What do you do with your old credit card when it expires?

 Once you have your new credit card and activate it, you should dispose of your old credit card.
 But don’t just throw it away.
-You could still be susceptible to identity theft or fraud if someone were to get a hold of your old credit card.
+You could still be susceptible to identity theft or fraud if someone were to get access to your old credit card.
 Cutting up a credit card and disposing of the pieces separately in multiple garbage bags should be enough to protect your credit card information.
 These same steps could also help you dispose of a prepaid card, gift card, or debit card after their expiration date.

 A credit card expiration date serves many purposes on a card, most notably to help protect against credit card fraud.
 If your expiration date is approaching, now you’ll know the steps to take when your new card arrives, and what you should do with your expired card.